zertyz/encryptable-tokio-fs/README.md

 ## Implementation Status

-Although the API is still very simplistic, the implementation is efficient, secure, decoupled, and has been fully tested.
+Although the API is still incomplete, the implementation is efficient, secure, decoupled, and has been fully tested.

-Your inputs are welcome to guide further development.
+Your inputs are welcome to guide further developments.
 Please create a `Github Issue` with requests or suggestions.

 ## Global context vs Instantiated

-On the above usage example, a single key would be used for all file operations -- since the easiest integration path is to keep using the global context, exactly as `tokio` does.
+On the above usage example, a single key would be used for all file operations -- since the easiest integration path is to keep using the global context, exactly as `tokio` does when using file APIs under `tokio::fs`.

 Nonetheless, there will be APIs to instantiate the cryptor FS layer -- allowing multiple keys to be used simultaneously.

-Using the global context is easier, but has the downside to require the key to be stored in RAM until the process ends, which may be of concern if you are executing it in adverse environments.
+Using the global context is easier, but has the downside to require the key to be stored in RAM until the process ends, which may be of concern when executing it in adverse environments.

 ## Security model

-This crate provides confidentiality only: it encrypts bytes so they are unreadable without the key.
+This crate, currently, provides confidentiality only: it encrypts bytes so they are unreadable without the key.
 It does not provide integrity or authenticity.

 What you get: secrecy of file contents (assuming key secrecy).